16.00 € per bottle, including French tax, at the property.

 Pressed under pneumatic press.

-Fermentation at a controlled temperature of 16°C to 18°C.
+Fermentation with indigenous yeasts at a controlled temperature of 16°C to 18°C.

-Fermentation stopped (“mutage”) at around 1045 Secific Gravity (SG) ie approximately 9% of alcohol plus any residual sugars.
+Fermentation stopped (“mutage”) at around 1045 Secific Gravity (SG) ie approximately 9% of organic alcohol to keep around 100 g/l of residual sugars.

 Maturation (“Elevage”) :